-The four major U.S. professional and scientific societies with an interest critical care [the American Association of Critical-Care Nurses (AACN), the American College of Chest Physicians (ACCP), the American Thoracic Society (ATS) and Society of Critical Care Medicine (SCCM)] continue to work together to address issues common to members of all four organizations and the patients they serve.
+The four major U.S. professional and scientific societies with an interest critical care the American Association of Critical-Care Nurses (AACN), the American Thoracic Society (ATS), the American College of Chest Physicians (CHEST) and Society of Critical Care Medicine (SCCM) continue to work together to address issues common to members of all four organizations and the patients they serve.
 The Critical Care Societies Collaborative (CCSC) leverages its collective and multi-professional expertise to optimize the care of the critically ill and injured through communication, education, research, and advocacy.

 Specifically, the CCSC: